jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "So anyone can redo our work.
 If they cannot reproduce our results, we have proved nothing.
 This project will take a long time.
 It's worth doing, William."

-"What good will come from so much work?"
+"I still don't understand how else we could discover what fuels fire?"

-The blacksmith jumps in, "Understanding what fuels fire?
+The blacksmith jumps in, "Mankind has always wondered.
+Now we have the tools of discovery.
+So we have the responsibility to find out!
 Imagine the metals we can make!
 Imagine what the new metals can fashion.
+Don't look back!
 Imagine William!
 Imagine!
 That is for you and your apprentice after you to build on.
 Are you ready?"

 The apprentice smiles.

-They relight the chimney candle one more time, each placing the iron rods into the flames.
+They relight the chimney candle one more time, each placing new iron rods into new flames.

 A bookshelf fills with notepads of observations.